JavlonAbdumannopovv/react-interview-questions/README.md

     <div id='login-btn'>Login</div>
     ```

     Whereas a **component** can be declared in several different ways.
-It can be a class with a `render()` method or it can be defined as a function.
+It can be a class with a `render()` method.
+Alternatively, in simple cases, it can be defined as a function.
 In either case, it takes props as an input, and returns a JSX tree as the output:

     ```javascript
     const Button = ({ onLogin }) =>